Boracle29/Boracle29/README.md

 -- Currently learning C, C++

--- Interested in exploit development for game platforms like roblox, and microcontroller programming
+-- Interested in exploit development for game platforms, and microcontroller programming